Quick Answer: Best Kanazawa Tea Ceremony for Beginners

 Do I need to wear a kimono for a tea ceremony in Kanazawa?

 No. There is no strict dress code for this experience, so casual and comfortable clothes are fine.
-You should, however, wear clean socks because you will remove your shoes before entering the tea room.
+You should, however, wear clean socks because you will remove your shoes before entering the tatami area.

 Do I have to sit on the floor during the ceremony?

-No. This experience is especially popular with beginners because chairs are available on request.
+No. This experience is especially beginner-friendly because chairs are available on request.
 You can enjoy the ceremony without needing to sit in traditional seiza.

 Is Kenrokuen Garden admission included in the price?